 Harmony At Home has launched the Olweus (Ol-vay-us) Bullying Prevention Program in the Salinas City Elementary School District.
 We are currently serving over 11,000 children, parents, teachers, non-teaching staff, administrators and community partners.
 The goals of the program are to reduce existing bullying problems among students, to prevent the development of new bullying problems and to achieve better peer relations at school.
 We will continue to expand this program as other schools and districts recognize the benefits of changing the climate and culture of a school.
 In Dr. Olweus’ words: “Every Child should have the right to be spared oppression and repeated intentional humiliation, and to feel safe at school.” – Dan Olweus, Ph.D

 NEW!
-Student-Led Assembly: Over the past several months, our bullying prevention team has been creating a new student-led assembly program!
-Over a two-month period one of our bullying prevention coordinators will work directly with a core team of students to:
+Student-Led Assembly: The goal of the assembly is to build community, safety, and awareness through upstander actions modeled by your upper grade students.
+Over a two-month period one of our bullying prevention coaches/coordinators will work directly with a core team of students to:

 - Assess your school climate.